-We use much, many and a lot of to talk about a large amount; we don’t know the exact amount.
+Much, many, and a lot of (lots of) are quantifiers.
+We use them to talk about large amounts; we don’t know the exact amount.

 We’ve got a lot of orange juice.

 Hurry up!
 We haven’t got a lot of time.

 Were there lots of people at the swimming pool?

 We can use these words without a noun when it is clear what we are talking about:

 I’ve got some money with me but not much.